 Henckels is another good brand from the same specialist knife making area in Germany.

 I love these strong boards too.
 I can’t even remember how long we’ve had them.
 They’re so useful that stayed when we got rid of most stuff.
 One by one I’ll bring them out from the UK in s suitcase.
 The red one is most important to me as I like to know where raw meat juices have been.

-Using the right colour board for the right food is a pet nag of mine, for hygiene’s sake!
+Using the right coloured board for the right food is a pet nag of mine, for hygiene’s sake!

 3 of our favourite roast chicken recipes

 As in the picture on this post, add onto the skin lemon zest & juice, minced garlic, and optionally… oregano.
 Oregano & lemon is our go to for chicken.
 Second favourite is thyme, 3rd is rosemary.
 If you aren’t preparing a marinade over night you need to use a lighter herb in my opinion so that the flavour can more easily infuse into the skin.
 With rosemary, I’d grind it up with my bamix hand blender attachment with salt and garlic first so that I can ‘mush’ it into the skin rather than have full rosemary spikes going nowhere.